 - Increased gaming competition in Casey was given no weight.

 - While the application will increase gaming competition by providing an additional 10 pokies for patrons to choose, it will be of limited benefit as there are already 95 pokies operating at the hotel, and a total of 903 pokies at 13 venues in Casey.

 - Additional employment was given no weight and marginal weight.

-- The short term employment benefits associated with renovations to the hotel was given no weight as there was no evidence of benefits to Casey.
+- The short-term employment benefits associated with renovations to the hotel was given no weight as there was no evidence of benefits to Casey.
 The longer term employment benefits was given marginal weight.
-Although 5 EFT positions will be created at the hotel, this is balanced against the transfer of employment from other businesses in Casey.
+Although five full-time equivalent positions will be created at the hotel, this is balanced against the transfer of employment from other businesses in Casey.

 - Complementary expenditure was given marginal weight.

 - Complementary expenditure, in the form of bistro meals and drinks in the sports bar, was estimated to increase by $509,066 in the first year of the additional pokies being installed.
 However, there was limited evidence of how this would increase the number of supply contracts for food and beverage from suppliers in Casey.